Mould growth is seldom associated with rising damp or penetrating damp.

 - Rising damp may occur where there is no damp-proof course or it is in disrepair allowing water to enter the wall structure.
 This usually shows as a tide mark no more than a metre or so above floor level but is rarely associated with mould growth.

 - Penetrating damp may be a result of defective brickwork, holes around pipework to the outside, leaks to roofs or blocked and overflowing guttering.
 This will often show as a defined damp patch on a wall or ceiling which may appear stained.
 Again, this is rarely associated with mould growth.

 Inform your landlord or agent

-If your landlord does not respond properly, fails to make repairs or tries to evict you, you should then contact us.
+Contact us if your landlord does not respond properly, fails to make repairs or tries to evict you.